UMAprotocol/UMIPs/UMIPs/umip-draft-OCEAN_price_identifier.md

 - Yes

 How often is the provided price updated?
-- The lower bound on the price update frequency is a minute.
+- The lower bound on the price update frequency is a minute for Binance and BitZ
-- Bittrix update frequency is 4 minutes
+- Bittrex update frequency is 4 minutes

 Is an API key required to query these sources?
 - No